-This program offers a comprehensive array of services built around securing and distributing fresh produce throughout the Feeding America network of more than 200 food banks.
-If you have a need for fresh produce, please use the function on this website to locate a food bank member closest to you.
+This program offers a comprehensive array of services built around securing and distributing fresh produce throughout the Feeding America network of 200 food banks.
+If you have a need for fresh produce, please locate a food bank member closest to you.

 How the Program Works

 - Partnerships with growers and industry experts help Feeding America identify and secure bulk nutritious sources of fresh fruits and vegetables, including but not limited to, potatoes, onions, carrots, cabbage, sweet potatoes, apples, and oranges.

 - Value Added Processing enables food banks to accept and distribute these bulk produce items in manageable packaging commonly found in supermarkets.
 It also allows us to capture fresh produce at an earlier stage in the supply chain that translates into increased freshness.